| Anna Claudia Russell-Brown was

 moved to London, where Anna was given a fine education, topped off with

+studies at the Royal College of Music.
 She gave folk song recitals on the BBC and toured England

 with small opera companies.
 But what was supposed to be a serious career